openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 * Inference on CPU and GPU platforms, including Intel integrated and discrete ARC GPUs.

-There are two main paths how OpenVINO could be used to run Generative AI use cases:
+OpenVINO offers two main paths for Generative AI use cases:

 * As a backend for Hugging Face frameworks (transformers, diffusers) with use of `Optimum-Intel <https://huggingface.co/docs/optimum/intel/inference>`__ extension
 * With use of OpenVINO native APIs (Python and C++) with use of custom pipeline code